7 Ways to Turn Your Garage Into the Dog Room Your Pup Deserves

 • Save

-Your garage is basically a junk graveyard right now — and somehow your golden retriever has claimed the messiest corner of it as his personal kingdom.
+Your garage is basically a junk graveyard and your golden retriever has claimed the messiest corner of it as his own kingdom.

-Muddy paws on your clean floors.
-Dog smell creeping into the house.
-Toys everywhere.
+Muddy paws on your clean floors, dog smell all over the house, toys everywhere.
 You love him to death, but girl, the chaos is real.

-I actually stumbled onto this idea after my cousin converted her garage for her two labs and I genuinely stood there with my mouth open.
-It looked like something straight off your Pinterest board — cozy, organized, and the rest of her house?
-Spotless.
+Actually I came across this when my cousin converted her garage for her two labs, and I literally stood there with my mouth open.
+It looked like something off your Pinterest board (and her house?
+Spotless).

-Good news: these 7 dog room in garage ideas give you real, doable inspiration — no contractor required.
+Good news: these 7 dog room in garage ideas are real inspiration for those who don’t want to hire a contractor.

 #1: Indoor Dog Kennel Room With Metal Enclosure Panels